Validation

 -fold cross-validation.
 Optionally, shuffle

-the data, and specify loss
+the data, and specify a dictionary with loss

-function from LossFunctions.jl
+functions from LossFunctions.jl

 for some of the variables.